Let’s wrap 2016 up! Find out how this year influenced the tech world

 Last year the prediction was that 2016 would be spinning around machine learning, sensors, and security problems.
 Well, these weren’t far from being on point – this year was especially about smartness and security.

-Machine Learning flourished in the last few months, even though it has been developing from 1952, when the first computer-learning program (game of checkers) was written.
+Machine Learning flourished in the last few months, even though it has been developing since 1952, when the first computer-learning program (game of checkers) was written.
 In time, it has been discovered that it can enhance very crucial aspects of our lives.

 Robotic research is currently at its best, being a part of many processes surrounding us, the sector that is to be influenced the most by it is healthcare.
 Machine Learning may become indispensable, helping in the analysis of human behaviour or better diagnosis of diseases.

-2016 will also be remembered by the development of smartness.
+2016 will also be remembered for the development of smartness.
 The concept has been very complex already but last year we heard about it more and more thanks to smart machines and sensors located everywhere.

 Not only was it progressing in cities and households, but also in hospitals and transportation.
-If you wish to discover it more carefully, view our infographic.

 Artificial Intelligence becomes more and more common.
 Just imagine that in the future robots will be able to do a myriad of things from predicting climate changes to curing diseases.